isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 - the name(s) of vaccine(s) used; and
 - the date(s) of vaccination.
 The date of the last dose should be administered at least 14 days before your arrival in Singapore.

-#### 5. I was diagnosed with COVID-19 and have since recovered.
-I have been administered only one vaccine dose of a typically two-dose regimen.
+#### 5. I am recovered from COVID-19 and have been administered only one vaccine dose of a typically two-dose regimen after my recovery.
 Do I fulfil the VTL vaccination requirement?

 Yes, if the date of your vaccine dose is:
-- at least 14 days before the date of your intended arrival into Singapore; and
+- at least 28 days after the date of your first positive COVID-19 test; and
-- at least 28 days after the date of your first positive COVID-19 test.
+- at least 14 days before the date of your intended arrival into Singapore.

-You must present a recovery certificate or discharge memo, which shows the date of your first positive COVID-19 test, to prove your recovery from COVID-19, in addition to your vaccination certificate showing 1 dose of vaccine.
+You must present a recovery certificate or discharge memo, which shows the date of your first positive COVID-19 test, in addition to your vaccination certificate to the airline at check-in, and at arrival immigration if required.

 If you are required to apply for a VTP, please write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and provide your proof of vaccination and recovery certificate or discharge memo.

-You do not need to present a separate recovery certificate or discharge memo if you hold an EU Digital COVID Certificate (EU DCC) of vaccination, NHS COVID Pass of vaccination, or Northern Ireland COVID certificate showing the final dose in the series (i.e. “1/1”).
+You do not need to present a separate recovery certificate or discharge memo if you hold an EU Digital COVID Certificate (EU DCC) of vaccination or any other certificate that shows that you have obtained only 1 vaccine dose and completed the final dose in the series (i.e. “1/1”).
 If you are required to apply for a VTP, you need only upload the QR code found on your vaccination certificate.

 #### 6. Are travellers required to obtain a booster dose to be eligible for the VTL?